 - Technical Information Release (TIR) 03-13: Taxation of Income Earned by Nonresidents

 - Technical Information Release (TIR) 95-7: Change in the Definition of "Resident" for Massachusetts Income Tax Purposes

 - Directive (DD) 03-12: Taxation of Income Earned by Non-Residents after St. 2003, C. 4, Section 7

-Massachusetts gross Income includes items of income derived from sources within Massachusetts, including income:
+Massachusetts gross income includes items of income derived from sources within Massachusetts.
+This includes income:

-- derived from or effectively connected with any trade or business, including any employment carried on by the taxpayer in Massachusetts, regardless of the year in which that income is actually received by the taxpayer and regardless of the taxpayer's residence or domicile in the year it is received;
+- derived from or effectively connected with any trade of business, including any employment carried on by the taxpayer in Massachusetts, whether or not the nonresident is actively engaged in a trade or business or employment in Massachusetts in the year in which the income is received;

 - from any lottery or wagering transaction in Massachusetts;

 - from ownership of any interest in real or tangible personal property located in Massachusetts;